We’ve created several videos to tell you more about why we love our time at the shelter.

 Volunteers make it happen!

 Clatsop Animal Assistance supports the Clatsop County Animal Shelter by providing funds and volunteers to enhance the health and welfare of the animals staying at the shelter.
 Volunteers do their best to treat the animals at the County Animals Shelter as lodgers, not prisoners.
 Without our volunteers, the animal shelter experience would be entirely different.
 There would be no afternoon socialization or walks, no outings, and no funds for the surgeries and veterinary care that make our animals more adoptable.
 Animal health and welfare would suffer.
 Volunteers are key to helping our shelter maintain its extraordinarily high rate of survival and adoption.

 When you volunteer at the shelter, you make a very real and concrete difference in the world.
 It’s a difference you can see as frightened newcomers come out of their shells and begin to look forward to visitors.
 It’s a difference you can see when one of the animals finds a new home.
 It’s a difference you can feel when an animal you once thought was not adoptable wins the heart and home of a visitor who can see past limitations to see the opportunity and the beauty standing before them.

 Dog walkers always needed

 Our shelter dogs get to stay as long as it takes to find them good homes.
 That’s great, right?
 Yes, it is!
 But … dogs are social beings.
-They need human interaction to keep up their social skills; and they need physical activity to remain both physically and mentally healthy.
-Shelter volunteers (many of us are also Clatsop Animal Assistance members) provide virtually all of these labor hours at the Clatsop County Animal Shelter; so, if dogs are going to walk, we have to do it.
+They need human interaction to keep up their social skills and they need physical activity to remain both physically and mentally healthy.
+Shelter volunteers (many of us are also Clatsop Animal Assistance members) provide virtually all of these labor hours at the Clatsop County Animal Shelter.
+If dogs are going to walk, we have to do it.